July 31, 2023

 When it comes to the flu, prevention is key.
-Making sure your family receives the flu vaccine every year is one of the most important things you can do before you join the crowds for holiday shopping, parties, parades and school plays.
+Making sure your family receives the flu vaccine every year is one of the most important things you can do before you join the crowds for holiday shopping, parties, parades, and school plays.

 Eat for warmth, and eat for immunity.
-Adding extra healthy fats, such as olive oil, coconut oil, and nut and seed butters, to your daily meal plan can help stoke your metabolic fires, which helps heat the body, according to Columbia Health.
+Adding extra healthy fats, such as olive oil, coconut oil, and nut and seed butter, to your daily meal plan can help stoke your metabolic fires, which helps heat the body, according to Columbia Health.

 Keep eating your healthy salad at lunch when your body is warmest, but make the evening meal something warm to help keep your body warm through the night.
 Add warming spices such as cumin and paprika.
 Ginger is great for warming, and it nourishes the immune and digestive systems.
-Get creative with the seasonal anti-inflammatory and antioxidant-rich foods.
-Beets, pumpkins, winter squash and sweet potatoes boost your immune system and help protect you from viruses.
-Fill your slow cooker with nourishing brown rice, root vegetables, beans and legumes that can be frozen in small servings and quickly reheated for a warming snack.
+Get creative with seasonal anti-inflammatory and antioxidant-rich foods.
+Beets, pumpkins, winter squash, and sweet potatoes boost your immune system and help protect you from viruses.
+Fill your slow cooker with nourishing brown rice, root vegetables, beans, and legumes that can be frozen in small servings and quickly reheated for a warming snack.

-A hot breakfast built around rolled oats, millet and other whole grains provides immediate warmth and plentiful complex carbohydrates to fuel the body for the day.
+A hot breakfast built around rolled oats, millet, and other whole grains provides immediate warmth and plentiful complex carbohydrates to fuel the body for the day.
 Grains are rich in B vitamins and magnesium, which help the thyroid and adrenal glands regulate body temperature during frigid weather.
-Sprinkle cinnamon, nutmeg or allspice on the cereal to boost metabolism and generate heat.
+Sprinkle cinnamon, nutmeg, or allspice on the cereal to boost metabolism and generate heat.

 Maintaining a good food and water balance helps you tolerate the cold better.
-Drinking enough pure water also benefits your digestive system, helps relieve seasonal constipation and keeps your skin hydrated when the humidity drops.
+Drinking enough pure water also benefits your digestive system, helps relieve seasonal constipation, and keeps your skin hydrated when the humidity drops.

 Regular hand washing is one of the most important things you can do to protect yourself from flu- and cold-causing viruses.
 Keep your hands away from your nose and mouth as well as from your food during cold and flu season.
 Some viruses can live on surfaces for hours.
-Disinfecting your kitchen and bathroom counters and other exposed surfaces, including doorknobs, telephones and computer keyboards, often to help prevent the spread of disease.
+Disinfecting your kitchen and bathroom counters and other exposed surfaces, including doorknobs, telephones, and computer keyboards, often help prevent the spread of disease.